CSC207-UofT/course-project-ask-the-magic-conch-shell/phase1/Design Document.md

 `2.
 Major design decisions`

 - As we mentioned before, we implemented **MongoDB** to store our data persistently.
-Therefore, we add a gateway package named
-MongoDBGateway to store all the gateway class and methods that we can use to store, read and update information.
+Therefore, we add a gateway package named com.bookSystem.mongoDBGateway to store all the gateway class and methods that we can use to store, read and update information.
 MongoDB class enables us to connect to MongoDB.
 MongoDBStudentMethods contains methods like _checkStudent_, which gets a username input and check whether the student is in the Student database.
 If the student is not in the database, we can add the username, password, Credit score and Borrowing Record to the database through _addStudent_.
 Student's information